dbaudio-soundscape/db-Soundscape-control-with-DiGiCo-SD-Consoles/README.md

 ## **Features**

 ### **Generic OSC functionality with d&b Soundscape**
-Control of the following d&b Soundscape parameters of the desired sound objects via the the console's channel strips 01-64.
+Control of the following d&b Soundscape parameters of the desired sound objects via the the console's channel strips.

 To handle these parameters, they can also be stored and recalled using the scene memory of the console.